-NOTE: If you decided to go for this program, bear in mind that these worksheets are offered as an additional one-off purchase.
-You can still do the program without them, but they are a nice complement to the rest of materials you may want to consider.
+NOTE: Should you decide to buy this curriculum, bear in mind that these worksheets are offered as an additional one-off purchase.
+You can still do the program without them, but they are a nice complement to the rest of their learn-to-read materials.

 - How to Buy: From the Children Learning Reading Website

-Phonemic Awareness is the ability to identify and manipulate the individual sounds in words, called phonemes.
+Phonemic Awareness is the ability to identify and manipulate the individual sounds in words, also called “phonemes.”

-For instance, the word ‘cat’ is formed by the individual sounds /c/ /a/ /t/.
-A child with Phonemic Awareness can identify those 3 individual sounds in the word ‘cat’, but also knows that when you change of its sounds or add a new one, you get a new word.
-For instance, by adding the /s/ sound you get the word ‘cats’, and when you replace the /c/ sound with the /m/ sound you get the word ‘mat’.
+For instance, the word “cat” is formed by the individual sounds /k/ /a/ /t/.
+A child with Phonemic Awareness can identify those 3 individual sounds in the word “cat”, but also knows that when you change of its sounds or add a new one, you get a new word.
+For instance, by adding the /s/ sound at the end of the word “cat”, you get the word “cats”, or when you replace the /k/ sound with the /m/ sound you get the word “mat.”

-It looks like a simple thing without much importance but developing Phonemic Awareness is crucial!
-In fact, it has been found to be the main predictor for successful reading.
+It looks like a simple thing without too much importance but developing Phonemic Awareness is crucial!
+In fact, it has been found to be the main predictor for successful reading or reading failure.

-So, the focus on the development of Phonemic Awareness that this program has is fantastic!
+So, the focus that this program has on the development of Phonemic Awareness is simply fantastic!

 The program is designed in two stages: the foundational stage and the advanced stage.